Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 - Ideal For A Beginner

-The TOPARCHERY recurve bow features a high-strength casting aluminum riser.
+The TOPARCHERY bow features a high-strength casting aluminum riser.
 Its limb is strong fiberglass with a maple core.
-This takedown recurve bow is designed for right-handed shooters.
+This takedown bow is designed for right-handed shooters.
 The bow rise is about 17 inches long and its limb length is 53 inches.
 It comes with 14-strand Dacron strings.
-This recurve bow is ideal for a beginner but can also be used by a skilled archer.
+This bow is ideal for a beginner but can also be used by a skilled archer.

 What We Like: